Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/edward-leland/Waffle_Disaster/Jana_Kimmich.md

 this is my solution for the waffle-disaster project.

-First, I’m reading in the data and transforming it, thank you for providing some of the code.
+First, I’m reading the data and transforming it, thank you for providing some of the code.

     url <- "https://locations.wafflehouse.com"